kankiri/pabiana/README.md

 These modules are responsible for representing reality and keeping track of it's state.
 For a home automation system, in this layer you might create a separate module for every important real-world device.

-Modules on top monitor actions and states of lower modules and intervene where necessary.
+Top layer modules monitor actions and states of lower ones and intervene where necessary.
 They implement complex logic to orchestrate the interaction between devices.

 ## Usage

 Processes that run Pabiana modules are called *areas*.
-Each area can publish messages, subscribe to messages, trigger procedures of other areas and receive triggers.
+Each area can publish messages, subscribe to messages, trigger procedures of other areas and receive trigger calls.
 To start an area you have to use the following command:

     python -m pabiana module_name:area_name

-For this command to work, you have to provide a JSON file called `interfaces.json` in the working directory specifying the IP address and port for both networking interfaces of all the areas of your application.
+For this command to work, you have to provide a JSON file called `interfaces.json` in the working directory specifying the addresses for both networking interfaces of all the areas of your application.
 The structure of this file is as follows:

     {